saulpw/visidata/dev/checklists/manual-tests.md

                 - if the second window is a smaller size, should it orient around the cursor position
     - using cursor in active pane
         - test both panes
+17. Anything new in this release (should it have its own automated test?)